Bones play an important role in our bodies. And as we age, protecting and maintaining our bone health is essential.

 - Limit alcohol to two drinks or fewer per day.

-- Take steps to prevent falls and learn fall prevention tips for agin adults.
+- Take steps to prevent falls and learn fall prevention tips for aging adults.

 Want to learn exercises that will strengthen your bones?
 Our organization hosts free classes on bone health and fracture prevention at locations across the Twin Cities.
 The classes are open to people of all ages.
 Find a bone health seminar near you.